 26. Take Photos

-Take plenty of photos to document your trip and everything you do on the way!
+For all the fun stuff to do on a road trip that you partake in, be sure to take plenty of photos to document your trip and everything you do on the way!
 Need help choosing a camera?
 Check out our recommendations for the best road trip camera.

 27. Stop for Coffee